EduardoZepeda/coffee-bytes-hugo/content/posts/que-hace-la-aplicacion-contenttype-en-django/index.en.md

 Sorry for taking so long to write!
 I've been busy moving the frontend of my blog to Frontity, a React framework for Wordpress, and also moving to a new apartment.
 Maybe I'll talk a bit about Frontity in a future post.
 For now let's get on with it.

-Before we start, if you have no idea what Django is for visit my post where I talk about [the definitive guide to Django](/en/the-definitive-guide-to-django/) If you've used Django before, let's move on.
+Before we start, if you have no idea what Django is for, visit my post where I talk about (why you should use django)[/en/why-should-you-use-django-framework/] If you've used Django before, let's move on.

 ## ContentType and models